evolvingweb/chef-deploy-drupal/README.md

 `<source_project_path>/<site_path>` directory and will be copied over along with everything else that might exist in the `<source_project_path>` directory (for instance, your `.git` directory would be copied over to deployment).
-1. Password is set to `<mysql_unsafe_user_pass>` for all MySQL user accounts initially set through MySQL installation to have no password.
 1. MySQL recognizes a user with username `<mysql_user>`, identified by `<mysql_password>`.
 The user is granted **all** privileges on the database `db_name`.